sawcce/sawcce/README.md

 <br/>

-I'm comfortable with languages such as: Javascript (and TS), Rust, C#, Go and learning about C currently.
+I'm comfortable with languages such as: Javascript/Typescript, Rust, Zig.

 <br/>